mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-03-Domain-Controller-Promotion/README.md

 [Lab 04 — OU Design and GPO Enforcement](../Lab-04-OU-Design-and-GPO-Enforcement/)

-Lab 04 will build on the domain controller foundation by designing an Organizational Unit structure and applying initial Group Policy controls for centralized identity and endpoint management.
+Lab 04 will build on the activated domain by creating a structured OU design and applying Group Policy controls for centralized identity and endpoint governance.